The All-American Rejects: 2025–present: Sandbox

 On March 22, 2025, the band announced a new album, Sandbox, with the title track being released as the lead single on April 24.
-In May 2025, the band went viral playing a series of pop-up "House Party" shows.
-The band played at a bowling alley, a barn, and on college campuses throughout the Midwest.The album's second single, "Easy Come, Easy Go", was released along with a music video on June 4, 2025.
+In May 2025, the band went viral playing a series of pop-up "House Party Tour" shows.
+The band played at a bowling alley, a barn, and on college campuses throughout the Midwest.
+The album's second single, "Easy Come, Easy Go", was released along with a music video on June 4, 2025.

 On July 22, 2025, "Easy Come, Easy Go" debuted at 37 on the Alternative Airplay chart, their first song to enter this chart since 2009.
-In August 2025, the band began hosting pop-up signings for a limited tour edition of their vinyl release, Sandbox, confirming that the full album was scheduled for release in February 2026.
+In August 2025, the band began hosting pop-up signings for a limited tour edition of their vinyl release, Sandbox, confirming that the full album was scheduled for release in February 2026, which was delayed until May 15th, 2026.

-Later that year, the band announced that they – alongside Boys Like Girls – would be opening for the Jonas Brothers on their Jonas20: Greetings from Your Hometown Tour of North America, which is slated for October 2025.
+Later that year, the band announced that they – alongside Boys Like Girls – would be opening for the Jonas Brothers on their Jonas20: Greetings from Your Hometown Tour of North America, began in August 2025.
+They were intended to be an opening act consistently starting in October, but announced on November 9 that they'd be pulling out of the rest of the tour dates due to Ritter needing vocal rest.

+On May 15, 2026, the band released their album Sandbox on streaming, digital download, and CD.
+The album is their first record in 14 years.

 Musical style and legacy

+The staff of Consequence ranked the band at number 61 on their list of "The 100 Best Pop Punk Bands" in 2019.
 In 2021, Paris Fawcett of Louder wrote: "The All-American Rejects were emo masked as radio rock, and it made them unstoppably popular for about two years.
 In this time they penned two platinum records, developed a vice grip over high school movie soundtracks and quickly became poster boys for a style of punk so wet that it made Blink-182 look like Black Flag."